 Computer Science for the 21st Century

 Two new graduate courses address issues for the 21st-century computing professional: Ethical Hacking and Penetration Testing and Network Security.
 The Computer Science Department is also in the early planning stages of a Fab Lab (fabrication laboratory), a small-scale workshop offering (personal) digital fabrication.
 By its very nature, it will also allow for interdisciplinary outreach across the campus and the Connecticut State Colleges & Universities (CSCU) system.

-Students have access to over twenty computer labs available throughout the campus including two departmental facilities: a Linux lab and a Networking and Cybersecurity laboratory that can be used for coursework and research.
+Students have access to over 20 computer labs available throughout the campus including two departmental facilities: a Linux lab and a Networking and Cybersecurity Laboratory that can be used for coursework and research.
 Students can also access our High-Performance Computing Cluster that consists of 8 nodes with 192 cores and 512GB of ram which is physically on campus.
-We also have a Mobile development lab, with an assortment of android and iOS devices that students can use for app development and research.
-Lastly, our Cloud Development lab, which is still under construction, will be our center cloud application development as well as cloud infrastructure management.
+We also have a Mobile Development Lab, with an assortment of Android and iOS devices that students can use for app development and research.
+Lastly, our Cloud Development Lab, which is still under construction, will be our center cloud application development as well as cloud infrastructure management.